xspec/xspec/tutorial/under-the-hood/Compilation.md

-`xsl:apply-templates`.  `call` represents a call either to a named template or an XPath function.  `context` also represents applying a template rule to a node, but in a different way than `apply`: the former represents more a full transform (e.g. the result is always one document node) where `apply` is exactly the result of a template rule (the result is the exact result sequence or the rule).
+`xsl:apply-templates`.  `call` represents a call either to a named template or an XPath function.  `context` also represents applying a template rule to a node, but in a different way than `apply`: the former represents more a full transform (e.g., the result is always one document node) where `apply` is exactly the result of a template rule (the result is the exact result sequence or the rule).